Bacon & Day (1)

 Gibson Copy (1)

 For Sale: Liberty Banjo RB-5 Replica

 This is a hard to find 1975, original owner, gold plated and engraved Liberty Banjo Style 5 replica with a wonderful pre-war tone and one of only two ever built by Liberty.
-According to Mr. Flesher (who built it), there were maybe six to eight Liberty Mastertone replicas built, but only two style 5’s.
+According to the builder, there were maybe six to eight Liberty Mastertone replicas built, but only two style 5’s.
 Although it does have the Gibson logo on the peg-head, Liberty agreed to cease copying the Gibson logo and to redesign them as "Liberties”.
 The tone ring, as Flesher describes it, is a clone of a prewar ring both in dimension and in formula.

 This RB-5 replica has a walnut neck and resonator, ebony fingerboard (originals were rosewood) with wreath style inlays, back-of-peg head inlay and engraved gold-plating.
 It is professionally set up using a custom made ¾” compensated 150 yr-old submerged maple Elite Z-bridge.

 In 2004, the truss rod was professionally upgraded to a two-way, and the ledge for the resonator was deepened about ¼” by a master luthier to improve bass response,

 It has the original Liberty tuners, a Waverly planetary 5th string tuner, and a gold plated Kershner type tailpiece custom engraved by Nick Timmons (formerly a Gibson engraver) to match this banjo.
 (The original 5th string peg is also included.)
 RR spikes are installed just right at the 7th through 10th frets and a new hard shell case is included.

 In 2004, the banjo was fitted with a Lost Timbre block rim by Tony Pass, but the original rim is included.

 The “Mastertone” MOP block at the 15th fret was never inlaid and is ready to customize!